 Girl Scouts have been making a difference in their communities and the world beyond for over 100 years.
 In 1912, Juliette Gordon Low set out to create an organization that would give girls the opportunity to try new things they had never been exposed to before, such as camping, hiking, and forestry.
-At a time when women in the United States hadn’t even yet earned the right to vote, Girl Scouts blazed trails and redefined what was possible for themselves and for girls everywhere.
+At a time when women in the United States hadn’t even yet earned the right to vote, Girl Scouts blazed trails and redefined what was possible for themselves and girls everywhere.

 Girl Scouts has continued to evolve throughout the past century, bringing the materials that align with modern girl’s interests and passions to the table.
-While the mission of building girls of courage, confidence, and character, who make the world a better place remains, the look of Girl Scouts has changed quite a bit with time!
+While the mission of building girls of courage, confidence, and character who make the world a better place remains, the look of Girl Scouts has changed quite a bit with time!
 Read on for a look at Girl Scout uniforms throughout the years:

 During the era of the Great Depression, Girl Scouts aided in relief efforts by collecting food and clothing, making quilts, carving wooden toys, and assisting in hospitals.
-Uniform silhouettes were updated and troop members began wearing berets, a very trendy accessory in the early ’30s.
-The introduction of the new grey-green fabric for uniforms marked the first time the color “green” was associated with Girl Scouting.
+Uniform silhouettes were updated, and troop members began wearing berets, a very trendy accessory in the early ’30s.
+The introduction of new grey-green fabric for uniforms marked the first time the color green was associated with Girl Scouting.
 It also was the first time the adults wore a completely different style of uniform than girls.
-In 1935 a change was made to the neckline, a zipper was added and the modesty shield was removed.
+In 1935 a change was made to the neckline, a zipper was added, and the modesty shield was removed.
 The Girl Scout program was reorganized into three separate groups in 1938: Brownie Girl Scouts, ages 7-9; Intermediate Girl Scouts, ages 10-13; and Senior Girl Scouts, ages 14-17.

 The United States didn’t become involved in World War II until after the bombing of Pearl Harbor in 1941.
-The first half of the 1940s saw Girl Scouts and their families planting Victory Gardens, collecting fat and scrap metal, operating bicycle courier services, making and collecting clothing, and rationing sugar, coffee, rubber and gasoline to preserve resources for the war effort.
+The first half of the 1940s saw Girl Scouts and their families planting Victory Gardens, collecting fat and scrap metal, operating bicycle courier services, making and collecting clothing, and rationing sugar, coffee, rubber, and gasoline to preserve resources for the war effort.
 In 1944 Girl Scouts sold calendars instead of cookies due to ingredient rations during World War II.
 Over the next few years, the look of Girl Scout uniforms went largely unchanged due to the low availability of materials in wartime.
-Junior and Senior Scouts continued to wear green dresses, paired with yellow neckerchiefs.
+Junior and Senior Scouts continued to wear green dresses paired with yellow neckerchiefs.
 Brownies instead wore brown shirt dresses with short sleeves.
 Wartime restrictions on the use of metals led to the zippers in uniforms being replaced with button-fronts.

-By the 1950s the Girl Scout Movement was well-established with 1.5 million girls and adult volunteers.
+By the 1950s, the Girl Scout Movement was well-established with 1.5 million girls and adult volunteers.
 The organization continued to strive for inclusiveness, with Martin Luther King Jr. describing Girl Scouts as “a force for desegregation.”
 Designer Mainbocher, a popular haute couture American label at the time, created a uniform for Seniors that included a short-sleeved dress with action back, dark green cowhide belt, and overseas-style hat.
 Intermediate Girl Scouts were to wear a blouse, skirt, Girl Scout beret, and Windsor tie.
 Brownie uniforms were updated with a six-gored style skirt.
-The badge sash was first introduced in the 1950s, as opposed to the previous method of sewing badges onto the sleeves of uniforms.
+The badge sash was first introduced in the 1950s, opposed to the previous method of sewing badges onto the sleeves of uniforms.

 The 1960s brought about major social change, from the Vietnam War to the struggle for racial equality to the birth of the counterculture.
-During this decade Girl Scouts held “Speak Out” conferences across the country to raise their voices for racial equality.
+During this decade, Girl Scouts held “Speak Out” conferences across the country to raise their voices for racial equality.
 In 1963 girls were re-organized into four age levels: Brownies, Juniors, Cadettes, and Seniors.
 Each age level had a distinct, stylish look, with the older girl’s uniforms similar to flight attendant attire from the same era.
 Adjustable green berets designed by New York hat designer, Miss Emmé, were added.
 By 1969, membership had reached an all-time high of 3.9 million Girl Scouts.

 Girl Scouts entered the new millennium focused on the healthy development of girls, establishing the Girl Scout Research Institute to conduct studies and report findings.
 We began hosting a National Conference on Latinas in Girl Scouting and, in 2005, elected the first Hispanic as chair of the National Board, Patricia Diaz Dennis.
-In 2001 the Girl Scout Junior program was revised and the Bronze Award was introduced as the highest award for Juniors.
+In 2001, the Girl Scout Junior program was revised, and the Bronze Award was introduced as the highest award for Juniors.
 Cadette and Senior Girl Scout uniforms were changed from royal blue to khaki, with a light blue blouse for Cadettes and a navy blue blouse for Seniors.
 Girl Scouts responded to the September 11th attack on America by performing community service, hosting remembrance ceremonies, and writing thank you letters to rescuers.
-In 2006 program age levels were changed to how they currently remain today,
+In 2006 program age levels were changed to how they currently remain today.

 Juliette Gordon Low’s original vision of an organization for girls that emphasized inclusiveness, the outdoors, self-reliance, and service still remains today.
 Through the Girl Scout Leadership Experience—a collection of engaging, challenging, and fun activities like earning badges, going on awesome trips, selling cookies, exploring science, getting outdoors, and doing community service projects—we still prepare girls for a lifetime of leadership, success, and adventure.
 Our uniforms just look a little different now!